 Before you file your nails, ensure that you must have trimmed them to the least minimum as filling nails without trimming them down a bit will render them weak and once your nails are weak, they may begin to break or tear at any slightest opportunity.

-Now that you’re done with trimming down to the filing, what you need do now is to give your hands or toe a good rinse thereafter, laced them up with your favourite moisturisers to keep them strong and healthy.
+Now that you’re done with trimming down to the filing, what you need to do now is to give your hands or toe a good rinse thereafter, and laced them up with your favorite moisturizers to keep them strong and healthy.

 How To Care For Your Nail Clippers

-Now that you’ve gotten a nail cutter, it would be best that we give you a few ways to care for them to increase its durability and maintain its sharpness.
+Now that you’ve gotten a nail cutter, it would be best that we give you a few ways to care for them to increase their durability and maintain their sharpness.

 Below are expert ways you can adopt to care for your nail cutters

-Cleaning your nail clipper after every use will prevent bacterial build up, rust, dirt’s etc and will enable them to last longer.
+Cleaning your nail clipper after every use will prevent bacterial build-up, rust, dirt, etc, and will enable them to last longer.

 So what should I use to clean them?
 A piece of clean absorbent cloth will be just fine.
 You can also clean them with an antiseptic like Dettol to keep them safe from contamination.

 We know this might not sound well to you but here’s the truth. sharing nail cutters gives room for the spread of disease.
-So to be on a safer side, its best not to share sensitive materials like your nail cutter with friends.
+So to be on the safer side, it’s best not to share sensitive materials like your nail cutter with friends.

 Even if you must share, ensure to disinfect them first with disinfectant before using them again for your nails.